 The cancer is not fatal or dangerous if it is only confined to the prostate gland.
 Some types of prostate cancers can spread and are thus dangerous.
-Treatment is essential even if the cancer is limited to the prostate.
+Treatment by a competent oncologist is essential even if the cancer is limited to the prostate.

 Prostate cancer is a very common condition.
 According to a report by the World Cancer Research Fund, prostate cancer is the second most occurring one in men.
 Over all it is the fourth most occurring one.
 In the year 2018 alone, 1.3 million new cases were diagnosed.